The information on this page may be helpful when you are viewing Assisted Living Facility Profiles.

 Surveys of Assisted Living Facilities

-Assisted Living Facilities are surveyed every two years to review compliance with applicable administrative codes, standards and state statutes.
-In addition, the DQA responds to complaints received against providers.
-See Guidelines for Assisted Living Enforcement, P-63200 (PDF) for more information on the survey process.
+Assisted living facilities are surveyed every two years to review compliance with applicable administrative codes, standards, and state statutes.
+In addition, DQA responds to complaints received against providers.
+See Assisted Living Survey Guidelines for more information on the survey process.

 Note: Residential Care Apartment Complexes (RCACs)

 - RCACs may be certified or registered.
 Certified RCACs may accept tenants that receive public funding while registered RCACs serve private pay only tenants.

 - DQA's oversight of registered RCACs is limited to conducting complaint investigations.
 Information for registered RCACs will only appear in the profile under the complaint section, if applicable.

 Dates at the top of each profile indicate the time period for which survey activities are identified.
 Survey information related to dates outside this time period may be obtained by contacting the appropriate DQA regional office for the county in which the facility is located.

 Profile information is available only for facilities that are currently licensed (open facility).
 Licenses for assisted living facilities are not transferable.
 Therefore, records for facilities that experience a change of ownership are closed and then opened under the new owner/licensee.

 Information on closed facilities may be obtained by contacting the appropriate regional office for the county in which the facility is located.